Is depression affecting you or a loved one?

 Worldwide, an estimated 350 million people of all ages suffer from depression.

 According to Cassandra Sheets, CEO at Center for Family Life and Recovery, Inc., “Depression is real and can stem from certain physical or genetic conditions.
 Heredity can play a part in someone becoming depressed.
 Trauma, stress, and social isolation are known to cause depression.
 Several prescription medications list depression as a possible side effect.”
+There are clinics and organizations that offer trauma treatment for youth so you may refer someone who needs professional help to these organizations.

 Suffering from depression?